 OpenVPN Configuration and Encryption Information

-Tunnelblick is a Graphic User Interface (GUI) for OpenVPN on OS X and macOS.
+Tunnelblick is a Graphic User Interface (GUI) for OpenVPN on macOS.
 It includes everything you need to run an OpenVPN client or server except OpenVPN configuration and encryption information.

 The Tunnelblick project does not supply OpenVPN configuration and encryption information.
 That information must be supplied by the person or organization that is providing VPN services (your "VPN service provider").
 If you are providing your own VPN services, you need to create the OpenVPN configurations and encryption information yourself.